Sima Zhou

-Life in Cao Wei
+Life under Cao Wei

 Sima Zhou was born to Sima Yi and his concubine Lady Fu (伏氏); he was Lady Fu's second son.
+(Note: The Book of Jin recorded the age order of Lady Fu's four sons.)
 He had three full brothers: Sima Liang, Sima Jing (司馬京) and Sima Jun (司馬駿).
 He started his career as a military officer in the state of Cao Wei during the Three Kingdoms period.
 As a youth, he already had a reputation for being talented.
 He was also well regarded because of his family background; the Sima family would later become the de facto rulers of Wei from February 249 (after the Incident at the Gaoping Tombs).
 Sima Zhou was first appointed as Ningshuo General (寧朔將軍) and put in charge of the security of the Wei nobles living in Ye city.
 At some point during the Zhengshi era (240–249) of Cao Fang's reign, he was enfeoffed as the Marquis of Nan'an Village (南安亭侯).
 Later, he was promoted to a Regular Mounted Attendant (散騎常侍) and elevated from a village marquis to a district marquis under the title "Marquis of Dongwu District" (東武鄉侯).
-In April 258, his father-in-law Zhuge Dan was killed after rebelling; his wife Lady Zhuge was spared while other relatives of Zhuge Dan were killed.
+In April 258, his father-in-law Zhuge Dan was killed after rebelling; his wife Lady Zhuge was spared (Note: One reason why Lady Zhuge was spared could be that the couple's eldest son Sima Jin was then about two years old; Lady Zhuge could also have been pregnant with their second son, Sima Dan.
+Sima Jin's biography in Book of Jin recorded that he was 35 (by East Asian reckoning) when he died in 290 (1st year of the Tai'xi era).) while other relatives of Zhuge Dan were killed.

 In June 260, the Wei emperor Cao Mao attempted to seize back power from the Sima family by staging a coup d'état against the regent Sima Zhao (Sima Zhou's half-brother).
 Sima Zhou, then holding the position of a Colonel of the Garrison Cavalry (屯騎校尉), led his troops to stop Cao Mao.
 However, his men dispersed in fear when Cao Mao shouted at them.
 Cao Mao eventually met his end at the hands of Cheng Ji (成濟), a subordinate of Sima Zhao's adviser, Jia Chong.

 In 263, during the reign of Cao Huan, Sima Zhou was appointed as General of the Right (右將軍) and Inspector (刺史) of Yan Province.
 A year later, after Sima Zhao restored the five-rank nobility system, which had previously been abolished, Sima Zhou was enfeoffed as the Count of Nanpi (南皮伯).
 He was also reassigned to be General Who Attacks Barbarians (征虜將軍) and granted imperial authority.